operate-first/sre/sre_maturity.md

 ### Toil Management and Operational Improvements - Phase 1: The ‘Crawl’ Phase

 There are five requirements that need to be met for your SRE team to start burning down toil and improving its operational efficiency:
-1. Oncall time must be limited to at most 50% of total engineering time.
+1. Management supports a policy of limiting oncall time to at most 50% of total engineering time.
 2. The remaining time must be dedicated to work that contributes to operational improvements – toil reduction, automation, architectural improvements, etc.
-3. Engineers must have an understanding of what toil is, how to spot it in day-to-day work and what are the ways of reducing it.
+3. Engineers and managers must have an understanding of what toil is, how to spot it in day-to-day work and what are the ways of reducing it.
 4. The team must have the technical and organizational capability to work on toil reduction – at a minimum a repository to store runbooks, guidelines on creating automations and the ability to fix and/or file bugs with the product you're SRE-ing.
 5. Oncall shifts must (on average) be light enough that when toil gets noticed, oncall engineers have sufficient time and energy to tend to it – either address it immediately if it's small enough (e.g. update a runbook) or write it up for the team to follow up on later.